coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 ### Stage Changes

-Add local changes of a file to next commit (Stage changes from a file)
+Add local changes of a file to the next commit (Stage changes from a file)

 ```bash
 git add <complete-file-path>
 ```

-Add all local changes to next commit (Stage all changes from all files)
+Add all local changes to the next commit (Stage all changes from all files)

 ```bash
 git add .